 Lease payments are apportioned between the finance charges and the reduction of the lease liability so as to achieve a constant rate of interest on the remaining balance of the liability.
-Finance charges are charged to the statements of loss and comprehensive loss as they arise.
+Finance charges are charged to the statements of profit/(loss) and comprehensive income/(loss) as they arise.

-The Group used interest rate swaps in 2016 and 2015 to hedge its risks associated with interest rates.
+The Group used interest rate swaps in 2016 to hedge its risks associated with interest rates.
 Such derivative financial instruments are initially recognized at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value.
 Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
-They are carried in the consolidated statements of financial position at fair value with changes in fair value recognized in the consolidated statements of loss and comprehensive loss.
+They are carried in the consolidated statements of financial position at fair value with changes in fair value recognized in the consolidated statements of profit/(loss) and comprehensive income/(loss).

 Ordinary shares are classified as equity.

 Standards issued but not yet effective as of the date of issuance of the Group’s financial statements are listed below.
 This listing of standards and interpretations issued are those that the Group reasonably expects to have on impact on disclosures, financial position or performance when applied at a future date.
 The Group intends to adopt these standards when they become effective.